Evolution of stars with 60 and 200 Msun: predictions for WNh stars in the Milky Way

 For the $200\,M_\odot$ case, differences in both the stellar mass and the chemical composition after the H-depletion are almost negligible, and just the HRD where the He-ignition occurs is significantly relevant.
-Because of its proximity to the Eddington limit (with $\Gamma_\text{e}\simeq0.7$) and lower density, the convection at the outer envelope of a star born with $M_\text{zams}=200\,M_\odot$ is highly superadiabatic (i.e, the temperature gradient is larger than the adiabatic temperature gradient) the thus the energy released in the interior remains locked at the subsurface layers, thus creating numerical instabilities in the models where each evolution code adopts different strategies to handle it \citep{agrawal22b}, in special when the last traces of hydrogen are removed from the surface and the opacity $\kappa(r)$ drastically changes. \texttt{MESA} reduces the superadiabacity in radiative regions by means of the \texttt{use\_superad\_reduction} method, which is more constrained and calibrated than the MLT++ formalism \citep{jermyn23}.
-On the contrary, our 200 $M_\odot$ \textsc{Genec} does not reduce the superadiabacity and the excess in the temperature gradient leads into a considerable \text{inflation} of the outer layer in the middle of the He-core burning \citep{yusof13,martinet23}, until this excess of energy is released due to Supra-Eddington mass loss \citep{ekstrom12} and the star returns to its initial radius.
+Because of its proximity to the Eddington limit (with $\Gamma_\text{e}\simeq0.7$) and lower density, the convection at the outer envelope of a star born with $M_\text{zams}=200\,M_\odot$ is highly superadiabatic (i.e, the temperature gradient is larger than the adiabatic temperature gradient) and therefore the energy released in the interior remains locked at the subsurface layers, thus creating numerical instabilities in the models where each evolution code adopts different strategies to handle it \citep{agrawal22b}. \texttt{MESA} reduces the superadiabacity in radiatively-dominated regions by means of the \texttt{use\_superad\_reduction} method, which can be interpreted as a lowering in the opacity $\kappa(r)$ in the sub-surface regions near the Eddington limit \citep{jermyn23}.
+On the contrary, our 200 $M_\odot$ \textsc{Genec} does not incorporate this superadiabacity rescaling and thus excess in the temperature gradient leads into a considerable inflation when the last traces of hydrogen are removed from the surface and the opacity drastically changes \citep{yusof13,martinet23}, until this excess of energy is released due to Supra-Eddington mass loss \citep{ekstrom12} and the star returns to its initial radius.
 During this expansion, only less than the $0.1\%$ of the total mass is inflated, keeping the remaining $99.9\%$ of the total mass constrained into the same stellar radius, reason why this expansion should not be considered for any binary interaction \cite{belczynski22a}.